reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 **Compatibility issues may arise when integrating with legacy systems** or libraries that aren't designed for functional programming, potentially causing integration problems.
 Finally, functional programming's focus on immutability and side-effect-free functions **may reduce flexibility in scenarios that require mutable state or complex object manipulations.**

-Ultimately, while functional programming offers significant benefits like improved readability and easier concurrency, it also comes with challenges. **us need to consider both the advantages and disadvantages to determine how functional programming fits into their Java applications.**
+Ultimately, while functional programming offers significant benefits like improved readability and easier concurrency, it also comes with challenges. **We need to consider both the advantages and disadvantages to determine how functional programming fits into their Java applications.**

 ## Understanding Functional Interfaces

-The `@FunctionalInterface` annotation in Java is a special marker that indicates a particular interface is intended to be a functional interface.
-A functional interface is an interface with a single abstract method (SAM), meaning it can be used as a target for lambda expressions or method references.
+The `@FunctionalInterface` annotation in Java is a special marker that makes an interface a functional interface. **A functional interface is an interface with a single abstract method (SAM).** That makes it possible to use it as a target for lambda expressions or method references.

 This annotation serves as a way to document our intention for the interface and provides a layer of protection against accidental changes.
 By using `@FunctionalInterface`, we indicate that the interface should maintain its single-method structure.
 If we add more abstract methods, the compiler will generate an error, ensuring the functional interface's integrity.